 Macquarie University and MUCHE have recently partnered with five pharmaceutical companies to develop a unique and innovative HDR program, the first of its kind in Australia.
 These partners include Amgen Australia, Janssen Australia, MSD Australia, Pfizer Australia, and Roche Australia.

-The program is aimed at high calibre students willing to undertake research relevant to the pharmaceutical sector and government.
+The program is aimed at students willing to undertake research relevant to the pharmaceutical sector.
 This includes:

 - Medicine choice among consumers and GPs.

 - Outcomes based payments within the pharmaceutical sector.

 - Impact of medicines on broader economic outcomes.